wasmerio/old-docs.wasmer.io/docs/wasmer-js/reference-api/wasm-terminal.md

 ): Promise<Uint8Array>
 ```

 Exported function from the `@wasmer/wasm-terminal` package.
 This function is meant to be returned in the fetchCommand config property of the WasmTerminal Class.
-This takes in the name of command, the command arguments, and the envioronment variables, and returns a Promise that resolves a Uint8Array of the Wasm binary from WAPM.
+This takes in the name of command, the command arguments, and the envioronment variables, and returns a Promise that resolves a Uint8Array of the WASM binary from WAPM.